-$^{^{62}}$ Pat II, Chapter II, section 39 - 45.
+66 Pat II, Chapter II, section 39 - 45.

-63 In urgent cases other persons are entitled to act.
-In those situations an officer of not less than Chief Inspector in the Island Police, or of the rank of Surveyor in Customs and Excise may authorise the conduct (see section 41(2) of the Regulation of Investigatory Powers (Prescription of Offices, Ranks and Positions) Regulations 2004).
+67 In urgent cases other persons are entitled to act.
+In those situations an officer of not less than Chief Inspector in the Island Police Force, or of the rank of Surveyor in Customs and Excise may authorise the conduct (see section 41(2) and the Regulation of Investigatory Powers (Prescription of Offices, Ranks and Positions) Regulations 2004).
+The power to authorise urgent interference with property now extends to the Director of the Economic and Financial Crime Bureau.

-$^{^{64}}$ Section 40(2).
-Her Majesty's Procureur is required to consider whether what is thought necessary to be achieved by the authorised action could reasonably be achieved by other means: section 40(3).
+68 Section 40(2).
+His Majesty's Procureur is required to consider whether what is thought necessary to be achieved by the authorised action could reasonably be achieved by other means: section 40(3).

-65 The general rule is that authorisations must be in writing and cease to have effect after 3 months.
-Her Majesty's Procureur is required to cancel an authorisation if the action authorised by it is no longer necessary.
+69 The general rule is that authorisations must be in writing and cease to have effect after 3 months.
+His Majesty's Procureur is required to cancel an authorisation if the action authorised by it is no longer necessary.

-66 Part III, sections 46 to 52.
+42. Section 44 places a duty on His Majesty's Procureur to notify the Commissioner in writing of authorisations and approvals, given renewed or cancelled by her under Part II Chapter II.

-purpose of preventing or detecting crime, or in the interests of the economic well-being of the Bailiwick,68 or where it is necessary for the purpose of securing the effective exercise or proper performance by any public authority or any statutory power or statutory duty.69
+Investigation of data protected by encryption70

-44. Failure to comply with a notice issued under section 46 is a criminal offence, punishable by up to two years' imprisonment, or a fine, or both after conviction on indictment, and on summary conviction to imprisonment for a term not exceeding six months or to a fine not exceeding level 5 on the uniform scale, or both.70
+- 43. Section 46 of RIPL provides for the giving of notices requiring the disclosure of encrypted information that is lawfully within the possession of the authorities.
+This power may be used to obtain passwords allowing access to electronic devices such as computer or mobile telephones.
+A disclosure notice may be given by a person acting with appropriate permission, given in accordance with Schedule 2,71 who believes on reasonable grounds that it is necessary in the interests of national security or for the purpose of preventing or detecting crime, or in the interests of the economic well-being of the Bailiwick,72 or where it is necessary for the purpose of securing the effective exercise or proper performance by any public authority or any statutory power or statutory duty.73 - 44.
+Failure to comply with a notice issued under section 46 is a criminal offence, punishable by up to two years' imprisonment, or a fine, or both after conviction on indictment, and on summary conviction to imprisonment for a term not exceeding six months or to a fine not exceeding level 5 on the uniform scale, or both.74